Skip to main content

 The researchers used data from 2,433 healthy adults to train their brain age clock.
 These people had resting-state MRI scans that measured how different brain regions talk to each other.

-They then tested this brain clock in 309 adults, ages 62–70, from the LISA trial in Denmark.
-Everyone was healthy and approaching retirement.
+They then tested the brain clock in 309 adults, ages 62 to 70, from the LISA trial in Denmark.
+Everyone was healthy and close to retirement.

 People were randomly placed into one of three groups for a full year: